SystemFw/blog/content/staging/paxos-failures.md

 It's crucial to understand the nature of version numbers: they need to be unique and support a `<` comparison, but _they don't have to be consecutive_.
-Providing consecutive version numbers consistently with distributed writers would be akin to consensu,s and so we'd be back to square one.
+Providing consecutive version numbers consistently with distributed writers would be akin to consensus, and so we'd be back to square one.

 Here's a basic scheme for version numbers: each writer has a static